 1. Ernakulam Junction South (ERS)

 2. Thiruvananthapuram Central Station (TVC)

 Trains connect Thiruvananthapuram (Trivandrum) to other major cities in India.
 The station also has some amenities for its Travellers like bookshops, refreshment stalls, accommodations, Internet browsing spots.
 It was the first station in the state to install video surveillance.
-The station is going under development and is to be converted into a station of world-class standards.
 Around a kilometre away from the station are Methan Mani and Vetti Muricha Kotta, 4,5 kilometres away is the Thiruvananthapuram Zoo where one can reach by foot or by hiring taxis or rickshaws.

 7. Aluva Railway Station (AWY)

 9. Trivandrum Pettah (TVP)Located only 2.5 kilometres away from the Thiruvananthapuram Central Station is the Trivandrum Pettah Station (also known as Thiruvananthapuram Pettah Station) for inter city trains.
 The Southern Railway Zone of the Indian operates the station Railways.

 Many trains - express or passenger, stop at this station.
 Pulanur Pass, Trivandrum Express, Malabar Express, Venad Express, Kanyakumari Express and more trains pass daily from the station.
 The station has an auto and taxi stand right outside and a good bus connectivity to other parts if the cities making it easier for travellers to commute.
 Most of the trains coming from the north stop here.
 Just 550 meters from the station is the Pettah Shiv Temple.